monogramdesign/.github/profile/README.md

-# We build Composable digital products.
+# We build composable digital products.

-Monogram is a digital agency from Atlanta, specializing in headless ecommerce, web development, and web apps.<br>
+Monogram is a digital agency from Atlanta specializing in headless ecommerce, web development, and web apps.<br>
 We thrive at the intersection of great design, innovative technologies,<br>
 and providing exceptional service.
 We help you share your story,<br>
 empowering you to make your dent in the universe.